MicrosoftDocs/cpp-docs/docs/mfc/reference/mfc-application-wizard.md

 ## Overview

-This wizard page describes the current application settings for the MFC application that you’re creating.
+This wizard page describes the current application settings for the MFC application that you're creating.
 By default, the wizard creates a project as follows:

 - [Application Type, MFC Application Wizard](../../mfc/reference/application-type-mfc-application-wizard.md)